landenenglish/vue-firebase-diet-generator/README.md

 # A project I'm building on and refactoring over time as I learn Vue.js

 ### Implemented food database with CRUD functionality
-### Goal is to generate a meal plan that fits the macros for each meal from the macro calculator using the food database
+### Generates a meal plan that fits the macros for each meal from the macro calculator using the food database